charlie-n01r/YoutubeETL/README.md

   - Video count

 ## Load phase
-Once cleaned up, the data will be uploaded to Firestore, where it will be stored as documents.
-The regions will be fixed, since they rarely change, but the videos and channels will be constantly updated.
+Once cleaned up and stored in various dataframes, the data will be stored in a SQLite database.
+The regions' information will only be loaded once, but the rest of the information will be loaded in the database daily.
+In total there will be 3 tables:
+- Regions
+- Videos
+- Channels

+These tables will have relationships referencing one another in order to make the querying process easy, and the data modeling as correct as possible.

+## Automation
+Airflow will be used to automatically run the pipeline daily, so that the data can be always be up to date.

 ## Future analysis
 Some findings I'm hoping to achieve include but are not limited to: